If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 - Red onion: Make sure it's finely minced - no one wants to bite into a large chunk of raw onion!

 - Pitted olives: Black, green, or a mix of both.
 Whatever you like and enjoy!
-I find that Kalamata olives work really well in this salad.
+I find that Kalamata olives work well in this salad.

 Variations